 Kenneth P. Coleman’s practice focuses on multi-jurisdictional business reorganizations and financial restructurings.
 He has extensive experience with Chapter 11 cases, cross border proceedings under Chapter 15, distressed M&A, financial institution insolvencies, real estate workouts and restructurings and out-of-court restructurings.
 Ken also regularly advises clients on creditors’ rights and insolvency issues in infrastructure and other project financings, and structured financings involving a broad range of asset classes.

-Ken is recognized in Chambers USA, where clients say he “is a very client-oriented individual, and he is a pleasure to work with.
+Ken is recognized in The Legal 500 and in Chambers USA, where clients say he “is a very client-oriented individual, and he is a pleasure to work with.
 Ken quickly understands the bigger picture and the nuances of insolvency situations.
 He’s very knowledgeable in dealing with specific issues; he provides excellent advice.”
 He is also recognized in Chambers Canada as an Expert Based Abroad.

 Prior to joining Kasowitz, Ken was head of the U.S. Restructuring practice at a large international law firm.